-Bride was asleep, her chin pointing toward her chest, her long legs splayed.
-She woke in sunshine from a dreamless sleep- deeper than drunkenness, deeper than any she had known.
-Not having slept in tk hours she felt more than rested and free of tension, she felt newly born.
+Sat on the step Not know anything about love Duce's right.
+Except for Bride probably Knows more about it At le ast she's willing than I do. + + and something to figure it out, prisk samething, to know take its me as we.
+1 risk nothing, / staying coco I by the moral positions write notes about then Keenly aware of the shortcoming of others, Bride woke in sunshine from a dreamless sleep- deeper than drunkenness, deeper than any she had known.
+Not having slept in fourteen hours she felt more than rested and free of tension.
+Having confessed to Lula Ann's deception she felt newly born.
 Rising up, she noticed Booker drinking coffee at the pull-down table.
 She joined him and picked a strip of bacon from his plate and ate it.
 Then she bit into his toast.